Threshold for weak saturation stability: Introduction

 \section{Introduction}

-Given a graph $F$, an {\it $F$-bootstrap percolation process} is a sequence of graphs $H_0\subset H_1\subset\cdots\subset H_m$ such that, for every $i\in\{1,\ldots,m\}$, $H_{i}$ is obtained from $H_{i-1}$ by adding an edge that belongs to a copy of $F$ in $H_i$.
-The $F$-bootstrap processes were introduced by Bollobas 50 years ago~\cite{bol} and can be seen as special cases of the `cellular automata' introduced by von Neumann~\cite{Neumann} after a suggestion of Ulam~\cite{Ulam}.
-The $F$-bootstrap percolation is also similar to the $r$-neighborhood bootstrap percolation model having applications in physics (see, e.g.,~\cite{Adler,Fontes,Morris}).
+Given a graph $F$, an {\sl $F$-bootstrap percolation process} is a sequence of graphs $H_0\subset H_1\subset\cdots\subset H_m$ such that, for $i=1,\ldots,m$, $H_i$ is obtained from $H_{i-1}$ by adding an edge that belongs to a copy of $F$ in $H_i$.
+The $F$-bootstrap percolation process was introduced by Bollob\'{a}s more than 50 years ago \cite{bol} and can be seen as a special case of the `cellular automata' introduced by von Neumann \cite{Neumann} after a suggestion of Ulam \cite{Ulam}.
+The $F$-bootstrap percolation is also similar to $r$-neighborhood bootstrap percolation model having applications in physics; see, for example, \cite{Adler}, \cite{Fontes} and \cite{Morris}.

-A fundamental question about bootstrap percolation is, how large is the smallest possible percolating set in the $F$-bootstrap process?
-Formally, given two graphs $G$ and $F$, a spanning subgraph $H$ of $G$ is said to be a {\it weakly $F$-saturated subgraph of $G$} if $H$ contains no subgraph isomorphic to $F$ and there exists an $F$-bootstrap percolation process $H=H_0\subset H_1\subset\cdots\subset H_m=G$.
-The minimum number of edges in a weakly $F$-saturated subgraph of $G$ is called {\it weak $F$-saturation number} of $G$, denoted by $\mathrm{wsat}(G, F)$.
+Given two graphs $G$ and $F$, a spanning subgraph $H$ of $G$ is said to be a {\sl weakly $F$-saturated subgraph of $G$} if $H$ contains no subgraph isomorphic to $F$ and there exists an $F$-bootstrap percolation process $H=H_0\subset H_1\subset\cdots\subset H_m=G$.
+The minimum number of edges in a weakly $F$-saturated subgraph of $G$ is called the {\sl weak $F$-saturation number} of $G$ and is denoted by $\mathrm{wsat}(G, F)$.